rthacku1/danhammer-site/r/_posts/2015-10-29-differential-eq.markdown

     return [d_fish, d_boat]
 {% endhighlight %}

 Then, we define the state-space and intital conditions, so that we can solve the system of linear equations.
 The result is animated below.
-(The code for some of the graphical bells and whistles is not posted here.)
+(The code for some of the graphical bells and whistles is omitted for the sake of exposition.)

 {% highlight python %}
 t = arange(0, 20, 0.1)